-The Chair of the External Oversight Body in the Defence Forces has described the number of complaints of inappropriate behaviour within the Defence Forces or by its members as "highly unacceptable".
+The Chair of the External Oversight Body of the Defence Forces has described the number of complaints of inappropriate behaviour within the Defence Forces or by its members as "highly unacceptable".

-Patricia King said the number of complaints was increasing instead of decreasing.
+Patricia King said the number of alleged cases was increasing instead of decreasing.

 The first public sitting of the External Oversight Body of the Defence Forces heard that in the last three months of last year there were 53 live complaints of inappropriate behaviour including sexual and physical assaults.